Lenoble-lab/ramses-krome/README.md

 It reads Graphic files that can be generated with Music [Hahn et al 2011].
 It simulates the environement in which the first stars appear.

+It should be compile with the GNU compiler, see bin/Makefile

 License and acknowledgement policy
 ----------------------------------